What Really Helps You Bounce Back After Pregnancy

 Ask for and Accept Help

 Realizing you’re responsible for another human being can be scary.
-“New moms struggle with anxiety over a number of things, from fear of something happening to the baby to not making enough breastmilk,” says Shari Lawson, M.D., medical director of general obstetrics and gynecology at Johns Hopkins Bayview Medical Center.
+“New moms struggle with anxiety over a number of things, from fear of something happening to the baby to not making enough breastmilk,” says Betty Chou, M.D., assistant professor of obstetrics and gynecology at Johns Hopkins.
 “Disrupted sleep and being overtired can amplify these feelings.
 The best thing you can do is accept help from your partner, family and friends — even if they’re not doing things exactly the same way you do — and then rest and recharge while someone else is caring for your baby.”

 Reasonable Expectations About Losing Baby Weight